Travelling with a toddler (or more than one 🙈) is always a challenge.

 That way — even if you’re driving for longer than they usually nap — at least your little one will be occupied by a nap for a nice chunk of the drive.

-Some toddlers are totally soothed by the motions of a driving car and fall off to sleep, and stay asleep, quickly but others may take a little more persuasion.
+Some toddlers are totally soothed by the motions of a driving car and fall off to sleep (and stay asleep!) quickly but others may take a little more persuasion.
+If you’re particularly unlucky, you may find that your toddler suffers from car sickness and struggles to relax.

 The best thing you can do is to try and simulate a sleeping environment for your little one.
 That generally means darkness and quiet.